-Parents: Hephaestus was a son of Zeus, the King of the Gods, and Hera, the goddess of marriage, although it was considered by some that he was conceived prenuptially.
+Parents: Hephaestus was a son of Zeus, King of the Gods, and Hera, goddess of marriage, goddess of marriage, though some held that he was conceived premaritally.

 Siblings: Eilithyia, the goddess of childbirth, Hebe, the goddess of youth and Ares, the Olympian god of War.